WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 ![](../Support_Files/Diode_Forward_Bias_Over_Vf.svg)

+### Voltage Drop (`V`<sub>`f`</sub>)

 **The amount of voltage needed to push forward through the depletion region is known as the _forward voltage_ (`V`<sub>`f`</sub>), or _voltage drop_,** because if charge carriers are pushed through this region at `1.0V`, when they come out on the other side they will only have `0.3V` (`1.0V` - `0.7V`) because they dropped `0.7V` in force.

+### P-N Junctions are like Water Dams

+An interesting consequence of voltage drop is that it provides a sort of back pressure; any voltage above `V`<sub>`f`</sub>. is let past the junction, but the voltage measured on the side pushing will read the same as the `V`<sub>`f`</sub>.
+In this way, revisiting the water analogies, we can think of a P-N junction as a sort of dam, in which the dam wall is `V`<sub>`f`</sub> high, and any additional voltage is let past:

+[illustration of a dam in which the wall is Vf high, and excess V is let past]

 Voltage drop is an important concept that will come up over and over in circuit design.

 ## Reverse Biasing

 _Reverse biasing_ is when a voltage is applied in the opposite direction of preferential current flow.
-This causes the holes in the P-Type side to be attracted to the Anode, and the electrons in the N-Type side to be attracted to the Cathode, causing the depletion region to widen:
+This causes the holes in the P-type side to be attracted to the Anode, and the electrons in the N-type side to be attracted to the Cathode, causing the depletion region to widen:

 ![](../Support_Files/Diode_Reverse_Bias.svg)